project-zot/project-zot.github.io/docs/articles/retention.md

 By default, if no retention policies are defined, all tags are retained.

-> :warning: If at least one retention policy is defined, all tags not matching any policy are removed.
-We recommend defining a default policy to avoid unintended removals.
+> :warning: If at least one `keepTags` policy is defined for a repository, all tags not matching those policies are removed.
+To avoid unintended removals, we recommend defining a default policy, as described in [Configuration notes](#configuration-notes).

 ### Configuration example